fgeierst/typo3-goat-header/README.md

-# TYPO3 Goat Header
+# TYPO3 Laboratory

-This project shows a generic header navigation for TYPO3.
+This project is MUC Labotatory, it's about developing and building prototypes in BE and FE for TYPO3.

 ## Based on